 And because I’m a super-nice person, I will also disclose the best 5 photo spots in Genoa you must visit, if only for the view.

-The ancient city gate is not only an impressive structure, but you can also climb up and enjoy the view from there (for free!).
-It was a part of the 12th-century defensive fortification, also serving as a main entrance to the city.
-Sometimes it’s called a Barbarossa gates/walls as it was primarily built to defend the city against Frederick Barbarossa (the Holy Roman Emperor and the King of Italy).
-You can spot a small plague on the gate.
 In case you’re wondering what’s written there, I was too.
 I did a little research, but the only thing I found was that “only those who come in peace can touch the gate”.
 Well, I anticipated something more mysterious and interesting.
 Never mind, maybe next time.

 The colorful Boccadasse

-A little bit further behind the Bocadasse lies another cute small village called Nervi.
+A little bit further behind the Bocadasse lies another small village called Nervi.
 Another former fishing village (what else would you do there in the 19th century?) is now home to an extensive park area with a botanical garden and modern art gallery.
 The heart of the village is still the little port with its bars, cafés, and restaurants.
 The port is the starting point for the Passeggiata Anita Garibaldi, a seaside promenade with many beautiful views and spots for bathing.

-One of the biggest points of pride among Genovese is their ancient lighthouse.
-Originally part of the medieval fortification is one of the oldest lighthouses in the world!
+One of the biggest points of pride among the Genovese is their ancient lighthouse.
+Originally part of a medieval fortification is one of the oldest lighthouses in the world!
 The tower is believed to be 800 years old.
 In the following centuries, the building got bigger, and they even had a jail in there.
-Today, the lighthouse stands in the middle of the modern industrial harbor, providing a bit different perspective.
-You can see the bustling new harbor on one side and the Porto Antico with the city roofs on the other.

 Epic view of Spianata di Castelletto